evannetwork/evannetwork.github.io/docs/2000_how_it_works/2200_services/2240_verification_management.md

 -------

-The following table visualizes the identities which can issue the `/evan` verifications and to which account is the owner of these identities.
+The following table visualizes the identities which can issue the `/evan` verifications and which account is the owner of these identities.

 | Network | Verification Identity | Verification Account |
 | :-: | :-: | :-: |